 6. BYO (almost) everything

-Staying in hostels means you can use the communal kitchen to make breakfast and even pack lunch every day – if the festival allows outside food and you’re bothered!
-Otherwise bring something simple – energy bars, nuts or crackers can help stretch your budget further, and you won’t have to drink on an empty stomach.
+Staying in hostels means you can use the communal kitchen to make breakfast and even pack lunch every day – if the festival allows outside food and you could be bothered, that is!
+Otherwise, take something simple like energy bars, nuts or crackers.
+These can help stretch your budget further and you won’t have to drink on an empty stomach.

-From merch to drinks to VIP passes, festival vendors and sponsors often offer freebies and surprises for festival-goers on the day.
-Keep an eye on the venue signage and check social media every few hours to see what’s on offer.
+From merchandise to drinks to VIP passes, festival vendors and sponsors often give away free stuff and surprises to festival-goers.
+Keep an eye on the venue’s signage and check social media every few hours to see what’s on offer.
 Who knows, you might even score a last-minute meet-and-greet with your favourite artist.

 8. Bring cash

 Yes, there will be ATMs on site, but they are likely to charge you a withdrawal fee.
 Why pay to access your own money?
-Hit the ATM before you enter the venue and save that $3 for (half) a beer.
-This will also help you to set a budget for the day so you don’t come home with a credit card debt because you reeeaally felt like shouting your new mates beer after meeting them for a solid 5 seconds.
+Go to the ATM before you enter the venue and save that $3 for (half) a beer.
+This will also help you to set a budget for the day so you don’t come home with a credit card debt because you really felt like shouting your new friends a beer after knowing them for five seconds.

 9. Use common sense

-Don’t forget to pack on the sunscreen and stay hydrated throughout the day to avoid getting heatstroke or anything that will lead to medical costs.
+Don’t forget to load up on sunscreen and stay hydrated throughout the day to avoid getting heatstroke or anything that will lead to medical costs.
 Jumping off that makeshift ladder might seem fun at the time, but not so much when you break your leg and get kicked out before Coldplay even comes on.

 10. Put down your phone

-Once you get there, be present, take it all in and enjoy the moment.
+Once you get to the festival, be present, take it all in and enjoy the moment.
 Watch the show live, not through the screen of your phone!
-(If you are one of those people who bring iPads to festivals, please see yourself out.)
-Put the phone down for a minute so you can see Radiohead performing before your very eyes, and that would surely make your ticket worth every dollar.
+Put your phone down for a minute so you can see Radiohead performing before your very eyes – that will surely make your ticket worth every dollar.